willowmck/eks-gateway-poc/README.md

 EOF
 ```

-Finally, you need to update the `RouteTable` to use this `ExtAuthPolicy`:
+Finally, you need to update the `RouteTable` to use this `AuthConfig`:
 ```bash
 kubectl --context ${CLUSTER1} apply -f - <<EOF
 apiVersion: networking.gloo.solo.io/v2